akaomy/feedreader_testing/README.md

 # Project Overview

-Unit tests for existing web application that reads RSS feeds that are written against underlying business logic of the application with utilizing knowledge in the event handling and DOM manipulation.
+Unit tests for existing web application that reads RSS feeds.
+I wrote them against underlying business logic of the application utilizing knowledge in the event handling and DOM manipulation.

 ## Tools used